Learning covariate importance for matching in policy-relevant observational research: The Proposed Priority-Aware one-to-one Matching Algorithm (PAMA)

+\begin{condition} Under the true data-generating mechanism, each observation in the population has a potential counterpart that constitutes a meaningful match.
+The training and task sets are random subsamples from this population and may only include subsets of the true pairs.
+Therefore, within any given dataset, each observation either has a valid match or does not; unmatched units may occur due to random sampling or incomplete data. \end{condition}

+This condition ensures the existence of a meaningful underlying structure to recover, even when expert pairing is partial and the data is imbalanced.
+It does not imply that every treated observation must be matched, nor that control units outnumber treated ones; instead, it provides the conceptual foundation for learning a pairing logic that generalizes beyond the labeled pairs.
+In addition, the condition ensures that the distribution of each covariate is consistent across the paired and unpaired datasets for both the control and treated groups.
+Specifically, for each covariate $k=1,\ldots,p$, the marginal distribution of $x_{c,i,k}$ is assumed to be the same across $\dot{X}_c$, $\ddot{X}_c$, and $\tilde{X}_c$; similarly for $x_{t,i,k}$ across $\dot{X}_t$, $\ddot{X}_t$, and $\tilde{X}_t$.

-Practically, it is often reasonable to assume the criterion adopted by the experts in pairing $\dot{X}$ is based on some smooth distance or score function.
-Therefore, in this section, we propose a semisupervised companion one-to-one matching algorithm (SCOTOMA) to learn a quadratic score function which measures the score difference between each control and treatment observation, and pair observations accordingly with a tuning threshold.
+In practice, it is often reasonable to assume that the expert-based matching rule (pairing logic) can be approximated by a smooth distance or score function.
+Accordingly, the proposed \textit{Priority-Aware one-to-one Matching Algorithm} (PAMA) learns a quadratic score function to quantify the dissimilarity between control and treatment observations and and performs one-to-one matching based on a tunning threshold.